ck37/atlantic-causal-2017/README.md

 **Expected runtime**: 90 seconds per dataset of 250 observations and 58 covariates.

+**Notes**: We do not include inference for the unit-level causal estimates as those are not asymptotically linear parameters within the targeted learning framework.

 ## Requirements

 * R 3.2 or later, R 3.3+ recommended.